Used with permission by @jimkalbach

 Let’s face it: planning a large event is a daunting task.
 Juggling all of the moving parts and combining them into a successful program is taxing.

-The Event Canvas (#EventCanvad) is a tool to make it all a little more manageable: the #EventCanvas allows you to design an event on a single board.
-It was created by Ruud Janssen and Roel Frissen, founders of the firm Event Model Generation.
+The Event Canvas (#EventCanvas) is a tool to make it all a little more manageable: the #EventCanvas allows you to design an event on a single board.
+It was created by Ruud Janssen and Roel Frissen, founders of the firm Event Model Generation (now known as Event Design Collective)

-We were fortunate to have Ruud explain the EMC to us in a recent webinar.
+We were fortunate to have Ruud explain the Event Design using the #EventCanvas Methodology to us in a recent webinar.
 He showed how that when combined with MURAL, it’s a powerful tool for working with remote teams.
 Here’s the full recording of the event on Vimeo:

-Case Study: EMC, MURAL, and the Internet Society
+Case Study: EventCanvas, MURAL, and the Internet Society

 Ruud spoke about the work he has done in collaboration with the Internet Society.
 Using both the EMC and MURAL, teams around the world collaborated to plan an event.
-See more about this case study on the Event Model Generation website.
+See more about this case study on the website.

 Using MURAL is a big advantage for events like this because, as Ruud aptly points out, “design is not a static thing.”
 MURAL allows the event design to evolve in a space that everyone can see from wherever they are, in whatever time zone.